FACTBOX-Russian oil output hits post-Soviet monthly record high

 * Russian oil output fell by about 1 percent in 2008 from the

-previous year to about 9.8 million bpd, its first decline in a
+previous year to around 9.8 million bpd, its first decline in a

-* Russian oil output grew by about 1.5 percent in 2009 to the
+* Russian oil output grew by around 1.5 percent in 2009 to

-year and in September exceeded a monthly level of 10 million bpd
+the year and in September exceeded a monthly level of 10 million

 * In 2010 Russia overtook Saudi Arabia, which restrains its